 This policy should cover the relevant legal requirements eg that arrangements are requested and responded to, when formality might be waived and reasons why a request might be declined.
 It should cover options such as staff working on flexible schedules and in remote locations; recording variations to employment terms, clocking in and out, shared calendars and monitoring and review of arrangements.

 Working from home policy

 Working from home is a form of remote working.
 It could be part of your flexible working policy.
-But it’s likely to be a key form of work throughout Covid-19 so we think it warrants specific attention as a policy.
+However, its become a dominant way of working while in the pandemic so we think it warrants specific attention as a policy.